vinod-amagi/amgdoc/epg/amagi-epg-format.md

 # Amagi EPG

-Amagi delivers EPG in standard [XMLTV](http://wiki.xmltv.org/index.php/XMLTVFormat) format.
+Amagi may deliver EPG in standard [XMLTV](http://wiki.xmltv.org/index.php/XMLTVFormat) format when the receiving platform does not have a defined specification.

 ### Available fields